jonocarroll/safespace/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the `safespace` package is to provide a safe space for new developers to try out a pull request (particularly fo [Hacktoberfest 2024](https://hacktoberfest.com/participation/)) for an R package where they will definitely not break any in-production code.
+The goal of the `safespace` repository and package is to provide a safe space for new developers to try out a pull request (particularly fo [Hacktoberfest 2024](https://hacktoberfest.com/participation/)) for an R package where they will definitely not break any in-production code.

 ## Installation